Bill Donohoe

 William Wilson Donohoe (April 1, 1904 – October 9, 1972), sometimes listed as Bill Donohue, was an American football player and coach.
 He played college football at the Carnegie Institute of Technology—now known as Carnegie Mellon University—and professionally for the Frankford Yellow Jackets of the National Football League (NFL).
 Donohoe served as head football coach at Saint Francis College—now known as Saint Francis University—in Loretto, Pennsylvania from 1928 to 1929 and at his alma mater, Carnegie Tech, from 1946 to 1948.

-Early years
+Early life

 A native of Carnegie, Pennsylvania, he attended Edgewood High School in Pittsburgh.

 College football

 Donohoe played college football as a halfback for Carnegie Tech from 1924 to 1926.
 He led the 1926 Carnegie Tech Tartans football team to a 7–2 record, including a victory over Notre Dame in a game that was ranked by ESPN as the fourth-greatest upset in college football history.
-He also led the team to a 14-0 victory over intra-city rival Pitt.
+He also led the team to a 14–0 victory over intra-city rival Pitt.
 On his graduation from Carnegie in June 1927, The Pittsburgh Press described him as the "real star" of the team and "one of the greatest of all Carnegie backfield men."
 In 1946, he was selected as the greatest left halfback in the school's history.